Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/time_AlembicShot.md

    A new Alembic clip appears in the Clips view.

 3. Play back the animation using the [Timeline Play controls](https://docs.unity3d.com/Manual/TimelinePlaybackControls.html) in the Timeline window.

-4. If you want to change when the Alembic Shot clip stops playing, you can modify the __End Offset__ property on the [Alembic Shot Asset component](ref_Shot.md).